Russia Reacts To John McCain Death: 'The Enemy Died,' Says Politician, 'Will Of Allah' Chechen Leader Adds

-As tributes to John McCain poured in from American politicians, as Inquisitr has reported, and world leaders one country had an unusual reaction to the passing of tiger 81-year-old Republican who has served as Arizona’s senator for more than 30 years — Russia.
+As tributes to John McCain poured in from American politicians, world leaders in several countries had unusual reactions to the passing of the 81-year-old Republican who had served as Arizona’s senator for more than 30 years.

-McCain was a longtime, vocal critic of Russia under the rule of President Vladimir Putin, often in recent years taunting the Russian government on his Twitter account — in 2014 he called Russia “a gas station masquerading as a country” — and more recently, lashing out at Donald Trump over Trump’s unusual coziness with Putin and warmth toward the Russia regime.
+McCain was a longtime, vocal critic of Russia under the rule of President Vladimir Putin, often in recent years taunting the Russian government on his Twitter account.
+In 2014 he called Russia “a gas station masquerading as a country,” and more recently, he lashed out at Donald Trump over Trump’s unusual coziness with Putin and warmth toward the Russia regime.

-After Trump met with Putin in July, a meeting at which Trump was so friendly with Putin that even Russian state media said that he “smells like an agent of the Kremlin,” as Inquisitr reported, McCain slammed Trump’s press conference with the Russian political strongman as “one of the most disgraceful performances by an American president in memory,” according to CNBC.
+After Trump met with Putin in July, a meeting at which Trump was so friendly with Putin that even Russian state media said that he “smells like an agent of the Kremlin,” McCain slammed Trump’s press conference with the Russian political strongman as “one of the most disgraceful performances by an American president in memory,” according to CNBC.

 McCain, in what turned out to be one of his final public statements, went on to say that Trump “abased himself… abjectly before a tyrant,” calling Trump’s meeting with Putin “a tragic mistake.”